Four Jackson County schools awarded $5,000 TVA STEMready grants

 JACKSON COUNTY, Ala. - Four Jackson County schools were awarded $5,000 for TVA STEMready grants.

 Bridgeport Middle School teacher Crissen Light told WHNT News 19 that getting the grant is incredible.
 She said preparing her students for the future is why she wrote the grant.

-“It’s important to start preparing them for a world that’s not here yet,” said Light.
-“Jobs in 10, 15, 20 years from now, what are they going to look like and what can we do now to prepare them for that.”
+“It’s important to start preparing them for a world that’s not here yet," said Light.
+"Jobs in 10, 15, 20 years from now, what are they going to look like, and what can we do now to prepare them for that."

 It’s something Jackson County school officials agree with.

-“If we can get our kids thinking in that STEM mindset, learning becomes easy and relevant and teaches them career readiness,” said Jackson County School District curriculum and instruction supervisor AJ Buckner.
+“If we can get our kids thinking in that STEM mindset, learning becomes easy and relevant and teaches them career readiness,” said Jackson County School District Curriculum and Instruction Supervisor AJ Buckner.

 All Bridgeport middle schoolers will be getting that hands-on STEM education with drone kits they can build and fly with the skills they are learning today.